Handicap In Golf: Everything You Need To Know

-Golf is one of the most popular sports in the United States, and it’s played by millions of people worldwide.
+Golf is undoubtedly, the most popular sports in the United States, and it’s played by millions of people worldwide.
 Whether you’re a beginner or an experienced golfer, handicapping can be a difficult concept to grasp at first.
-What does it mean for someone to be at an advantage or disadvantage?
+What does it mean when someone is at an advantage or at a disadvantage?
 How does one achieve a handicap?
 These are questions you may have about handicaps, so we’ll break down everything you need to know about them.
 With this article as your guide, we hope to explain everything you need to know about handicap in golf!

 What is a golf handicap?

 A handicap in golf is a number that represents the golfer’s ability to play.
 A low-handicapper will have an excellent short game and putt well, while those with high handicaps struggle on driving accuracy and distance control .
 The USGA Handicap System provides guidelines for assessing each player’s skill level as it relates to the course being played.

 This system is used by golfers of all skill levels.
 It provides a way to track progress with measurable goals, while providing an avenue for competition against players of similar skill level in local area events or larger competitions such as those sanctioned by the United States Golf Association (USGA).

 A golfer’s handicap is calculated by taking the average of his or her last 18 holes.
 The USGA Handicap System has a maximum limit, which varies depending on gender and age group, so that no golfer will have an official handicap higher than this number.